rackerlabs/docs-cloud-monitoring/api-docs/getting-started/install-configure.rst

 This section provides instructions for installing and configuring the Rackspace Monitoring Agent.
-Instructions are also provided in the How-To article :how-to:`Install and configure the Rackspace Monitoring Agent <https://support.rackspace.com/how-to/install-and-configure-the-rackspace-monitoring-agent/>`.
+Instructions are also provided in the How-To article `Install and configure the Rackspace Monitoring Agent <https://support.rackspace.com/how-to/install-and-configure-the-rackspace-monitoring-agent/>`_.

 .. _install-agent: